0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Twitter's "pull-to-refresh" UI gesture that leverages variable rewards, much like a slot machine, triggers addictive behavior as a way to increase user engagement with the timeline.
 Facebook employs similar psychological methods with the "red dot" notifications that keep people checking their phone for the next new thing.[^0xadada-2018]
-Youtube & Netflix discovered that auto-playing the related videos dramatically increased views.[^bridle-2019] She defines
+Youtube & Netflix discovered that auto-playing the related videos dramatically increased views.[^bridle-2019] Zuboff defines
 <span className="note"><small>According to Lacan[^evans], the 'big Other' represents a kind of ideal observer or societal norms that individuals perform for, shaping their behavior and expressions to conform to social expectations (Evans 1996). Žižek[^zizek] further explores this concept by delving into the enigmatic nature of the 'big Other', questioning its demands and highlighting its role in shaping desires and behaviors within society (Žižek 1989).</small>'Big Other'</span>
 as the global physical architecture of computerized and networked technologies that achieve a pervasive and unprecedented means of behavioral surveillance.
 This creates a new form of **Instrumentarian power** that operates through the manipulation of individuals' behaviors, preferences, and actions based on predictive data derived from technological tools--ultimately serving the commercial interests of corporations.[^zuboff]

-Contrary to Orwellian depictions of oppressive surveillance technology that maliciously watches our every move, instrumentarian power doesn't rely on forced control or subjugation but rather on individuals willingly interacting with technology in ways that lead them to progressively disclose personal information and behaviors over time.
+Contrary to Orwellian depictions of oppressive surveillance technology that maliciously watches our every move, instrumentarian power doesn't rely on forced control or subjugation but rather on individuals who willingly interact with technology in ways that lead them to progressively disclose personal information and behaviors over time.
 <span className="note"><small>Zuboff's Instrumentarian power aligns with Debord's concept of the Integrated Spectacle in _Comments on the Society of the Spectacle_ he described it as
 a fusion of the Diffuse and Concentrated forms, characterized by intensive technological development, continual personal re-skilling, and an integration of state and economy that mirrors how surveillance capitalism intertwines technology with economic interests to monitor and influence individuals' voluntary experiences for profit.
 It is a prescient description of instrumentarian power (Debord 1998, ch.
 IV).</small>